Nellie Cameron: Later years and death

 During 1951 Cameron began living with William Francis Donohue (born about 1922), a wharf labourer, at 17 Denham Street, Taylor Square.
 On 31 March 1952, Cameron was attacked at her flat by Donohue, who shot her in the stomach.
 Cameron was admitted to St Vincent's Hospital in a critical condition with a bullet lodged in her liver.
 Despite Bourke surrendering himself to police and informing them of the shooting, at trial Nellie would not give evidence against him and the case collapsed.
 Upon surgery to remove the bullets, it was found that Cameron had several healed bullet wounds in her body, possibly sustained from the attack in 1931.
-Unfortunately, however, some of them had become sites for cancerous growths and they had become inoperable.
+However, some of them had become sites for cancerous growths and they had become inoperable.

 After severe illness and suffering from depression, Nellie Cameron committed suicide through gas asphyxiation at her Taylor Square flat on 8 November 1953.

 Nellie was buried as Ellen Katherine Bourke on 10 November 1953 in the Botany Roman Catholic Cemetery, now known as Eastern Suburbs Memorial Park.
 Over 700 mourners attended her funeral including Kate Leigh, Tilly Devine and ex lover Frank Green.
 She was survived by her estranged husband Charlie Bourke, her mother, Mrs Lillian Cameron and her adopted daughter, Janice.